JeremiahVaughan/nvim/README.md

     - https://ziglang.org/learn/getting-started/#installing-zig
 8. Install nerd-fonts-hack for Hack Nerd Font Mono
     - `https://github.com/ryanoasis/nerd-fonts`
+9. Install wezterm
-9. Open nvim:
+10. Open nvim:
-    - `nvim-qt`
+    - `nvim`
-10. You will see an install error, its ok, it just means something needs to be installed before it can be used so just need to install
+11. You will see an install error, its ok, it just means something needs to be installed before it can be used so just need to install
-11. Restart nvim
+12. Restart nvim
-12. Run this to ensure everything is working properly
+13. Run this to ensure everything is working properly
     - `:checkhealth`
-13. Install LazyGit
+14. Install LazyGit
     - `https://github.com/jesseduffield/lazygit`
-14. Install LazyDocker
+15. Install LazyDocker
     - `https://github.com/jesseduffield/lazydocker`
-15. Install Delta-diff for better diff indicators for LazyGit
+16. Install Delta-diff for better diff indicators for LazyGit
-16. Install jq
+17. Install jq
     - `https://jqlang.github.io/jq/download/`
     - `https://github.com/dandavison/delta`
-17. Install k9s
+18. Install k9s
     - `https://k9scli.io/topics/install`
-18. Install bat (currently using this for my snippets generator)
+19. Install bat (currently using this for my snippets generator)
     - `https://github.com/sharkdp/bat?tab=readme-ov-file#installation`
-19. Ensure the latest version of curl is installed, because leetcode.nvim requires it.
+20. Ensure the latest version of curl is installed, because leetcode.nvim requires it.
     - `https://curl.se/windows/`
     - Ensure the bin folder is on the path and before all other paths (system too) to ensure that the new version of curl is found before the old one is.

-20. For copy paste to work on remote ssh sessions
+21. For copy paste to work on remote ssh sessions
     - Mac: `use Iterm2`
     - Mac other:
         - copy the file `.alacritty.toml` in the root of this project to `$HOME/.alacritty.toml`